King Edward's Place: Training centre

 With the stud needing significant investment beyond the means of the family, it was sold to life assurance company Allied Dunbar, headquartered in nearby Swindon, to be their training centre.
 Allied Dunbar kept the original house and stables, and added a large, modern training centre, which opened in 1991.

 Zurich Financial Services bought Allied Dunbar in 1998, and industry changes meant that the direct sales force predominantly trained at the centre became the Zurich Advice Network in 2001, and then was demerged as the independent Openwork in 2005.

-Allied Dunbar and Openwork shared the facilities at King Edward's Place, but the lack of direct salesforce meant that in 2006 Zurich announced their plans to sell the entire centre to be redeveloped as a hotel.
+Allied Dunbar and Openwork shared the facilities at King Edward's Place, but the lack of a direct sales force meant that in 2006 Zurich announced plans to sell the entire centre for redevelopment as a hotel.

 The conference centre also sold spare capacity to other organisations to use, and this was used by a range of clients including for public inquiries.

-Swindon Town FC

-During the Allied Dunbar and Zurich era, the grounds were also used by Swindon Town FC as a training facility and centre of excellence.
+During the Allied Dunbar and Zurich era, the grounds were also used by Swindon Town F.C. as a training facility and centre of excellence.

 Hotel

-In 2008, the sale was completed to the Petersham Hotel, who paid around £12 million for the site, and converted the premises into 'The Liddington' hotel.

-The hotel was managed for the Petersham group by the De Vere group, under their De Vere Venues brand, but the site went into administration in 2009.
+In 2008, the sale was completed to the Petersham Hotel, who paid around £12 million for the site, and converted the premises into a hotel called 'The Liddington'.
+The hotel was managed for the Petersham group by the De Vere group under their De Vere Venues brand, but the site went into administration in 2009.